HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

       - uidb64: The base64 encoded user ID
       - token: The activation token
     **Returns:**
-      - A JSON response with the result of the activation
+      -  A DRF response object with a status code and a JSON object containing an error message if the activation fails.

 ### def post(self, request, uidb64=None, token=None ):
 Activate a user account.